 Lighting trends have greatly evolved in the 21st Century.
 To help you decide upon the lighting scheme of your dreams, we've put together a thorough guide for the latest lighting trends.
 First, we'll show you some of the most popular styles.
 Then we'll dig into some of the latest lighting trends themselves to give you some ideas on how you can make these designs your own.

-The Biggest Lighting Trends Of 2021
+The Biggest Lighting Trends For This Year

 Redesigning the lighting in your home is one of the easiest and most cost-effective to revitalise your space.
 Consider the fact that Australians were spending upwards of $20,000 on a kitchen renovation in 2018.
 Think how many light fixtures you could get for that kind of money?